Capital Credits

 Capital credit distributions are on an approximate 30-year rotation.
 The PEC Board may elect to pay distributions earlier than their 30-year rotation on a discounted basis.
 Active members may opt out of receiving a discounted amount when capital credits come up for distribution in advance of their 30-year rotation.
 Active members who elect not to receive a discounted amount on early payouts will receive the full amount when the balance comes up for payout in its 30-year cycle (for example, prior year distributions would be paid out approximately 30 years later if the member elects not to receive a discounted early payout).

-A discounted distribution are capital credits paid to former cooperative members at a discounted value prior to the targeted 30-year rotation.
+A discounted distribution is capital credits paid to former cooperative members at a discounted value prior to the targeted 30-year rotation.

 You may opt out of receiving a discounted capital credits distribution during your time as an active member if you prefer to receive non-discounted credits in a future distribution, which we predict to be on a 30-year cycle.

 Former members with a capital credits distribution totaling more than $10 will receive a check.
 Checks may be issued for distribution under $10 by request.
 Former members are encouraged to contact us to ensure their current address is on file.
-PEC Capital Credits Specialists can be reached at 1-800-230-2207, Monday – Friday, 8 a.m. to 5 p.m.
+You may contact a member relations agent at 800-230-2207, Monday through Friday, 8 a.m. to 5 p.m.

 When a member passes, the capital credits allocated to the account belong to the member’s estate.
 For an estate to receive a refund, a relative or representative must provide PEC with: